Animal psychopathology: Eating disorders

-Animals in the wild appear to be relatively free from eating disorders although their body composition fluctuates depending on seasonal and reproductive cycles.
+Animals in the wild appear to be relatively free from eating disorders, although their body composition fluctuates depending on seasonal and reproductive cycles.
 However, domesticated animals including farm, laboratory, and pet animals are prone to disorders.
 Evolutionary fitness drives feeding behavior in wild animals.
-The expectation is that farm animals also display this behavior, but questions arise if the same principles apply to laboratory and pet animals.
+The expectation is that farm animals also display this behavior, but questions arise about whether the same principles apply to laboratory and pet animals.

 Activity anorexia

 Activity anorexia (AA) is a condition where rats begin to exercise excessively while simultaneously cutting down on their food intake, similar to human anorexia nervosa or hypergymnasia.
 When given free access to food and an exercise wheel, rats normally develop a balanced routine between exercise and food intake, which turns them into fit rats.
 However, if food intake is restricted and wheel access is unrestricted, rats begin to exercise more and eat less, resulting in excessive weight loss and, ultimately, death.
 The running cycles shift so that most of the running is done in hours before feeding is scheduled.
 In other conditions, AA does not develop.
 Unrestricted food access and restricted wheel access will not cause any significant change in either feeding or exercise routine.
 Also, if rats are restricted both in food intake and wheel access, they will adjust accordingly.
 In fact, if rats are first trained to the feeding schedule and then given unrestricted access to a running wheel, they will not develop AA behavior.
 Results support the notion that the running interferes with adaptation to the new feeding schedule and is associated with the reward system in the brain.
 One theory is that running simulates foraging, a natural behavior in wild rats.
-Laboratory rats therefore run (forage) more in response to food shortages.
+Laboratory rats, therefore, run (forage) more in response to food shortages.
 The effect of semi-starvation on activity has also been studied in primates.
 Rhesus macaque males become hyperactive in response to long-term chronic food restriction.